-- Perform a physical examination as clinically indicated - Measure your weight and vital signs - Take a blood sample; this sample will be used for safety checks and for research into your disease - Obtain a urine sample for research into your disease (24 hour urine collection) - Discuss whether you have experienced any side effects or had any changes to any other medications you are taking - Check the number of tablets you have taken so you should bring all your medication bottles to this visit - Complete a questionnaire to assess pain and medication use
+- Perform a physical examination as clinically indicated - Measure your weight and vital signs - Take a blood samples: this sample will be used for assessment of safety and for biomarker research into your disease - Obtain a urine sample for research into you disease (24 hour urine collection) - Discuss whether you have experienced any side effects or had any changes to any medications you are taking - Check the number of tablets you have taken so you should bring all your medication bottles to this visit - Complete a questionnaire to assess pain and medication use

 Every 4 weeks thereafter you will attend the clinic to repeat the assessments you had at the 4-week visit.
-Twenty-four hour urine and a further small urine sample for research into your disease will be obtained at cycle 3, cycle 6 and at the end of treatment.
-All participants ongoing will have approximately 74-78mls of blood (15-16 teaspoons) collected at cycle 2 and cycle 3.
-Up to 45mls of blood (9 teaspoons) will be taken at cycles 4 and 5.
-Approximately 24mls (5 teaspoons) of blood will be obtained at cycle 6.
-Beyond cycle 6 patients will have 38 mls (8 teaspoons) of blood collected at cycle 7 and every 3rd cycle thereafter and between 12mls to 18mls (3-4 teaspoons) for all other cycles.
-The blood samples obtained will be utilised for both safety checks and for research into your disease.
+Twenty-four hour urine and a further small urine sample for research in to your disease will be obtained at cycle 3, cycle 6 and at the end of treatment.
+All participants' ongoing will have approximately 74-78mls of blood (15-16 teaspoons) collected at cycle 2 and cycle 3.
+Up to 45 mls of blood (9 teaspoons) will be taken at cycles 4 and 5.
+Approximately 24mls of blood (5 teaspoons) will be obtained at cycle 6.
+Beyond cycle 6 patients will have 38 mls (approximately 8 teaspoons) of blood collected at cycle 7 and every 3rd cycle thereafter and between 12mls to 18 mls (approximately 3-4 teaspoons) for all other cycles.
+The blood samples obtained will be utilised for both routine safety checks and research into your disease.

 At each of your 4 weekly study visits you will be assessed for any side effects and will be asked whether you have taken any new medications.
 If you suffer from a side effect caused by the study drug, it may have to be stopped for a period of time.
-If the side effect improves you will be asked to restart the study drug possibly at a lower dose.
+If the side effect improves you may be asked to restart the study drug possibly at a lower dose.